otaviocc/ObsidianMCPServer/README.md

 → Uses appendToNote() to add content to the note

 "What's in my currently active note?"
-→ Uses getActiveNote() to read current content
+→ Uses getActiveNote() to read current content and filename

 "List all files in my 'Research' folder"
 → Uses listDirectory() to browse folder contents